brendlij/AstroPy-SafetyMonitor/README.md

 This safety monitor serves as:
 1. A manual control for testing ASCOM-compatible astronomy software
-2. A framework for implementing custom safety logic (such as reading sensors, GPIO pins, or weather data)
 3. A reference implementation for ASCOM Alpaca in Python

 ## Dependencies